Ciliate: Specialized structures in ciliates

 Mostly, body cilia are arranged in mono- and dikinetids, which respectively include one and two kinetosomes (basal bodies), each of which may support a cilium.
 These are arranged into rows called kineties, which run from the anterior to posterior of the cell.
 The body and oral kinetids make up the infraciliature, an organization unique to the ciliates and important in their classification, and include various fibrils and microtubules involved in coordinating the cilia.
 In some forms there are also body polykinetids, for instance, among the spirotrichs where they generally form bristles called cirri.

 The infraciliature is one of the main components of the cell cortex.
 Others are the alveoli, small vesicles under the cell membrane that are packed against it to form a pellicle maintaining the cell's shape, which varies from flexible and contractile to rigid.
 Numerous mitochondria and extrusomes are also generally present.
 The presence of alveoli, the structure of the cilia, the form of mitosis and various other details indicate a close relationship between the ciliates, Apicomplexa, and dinoflagellates.
 These superficially dissimilar groups make up the alveolates.

 Feeding

 Most ciliates are heterotrophs, feeding on smaller organisms, such as bacteria and algae, and detritus swept into the oral groove (mouth) by modified oral cilia.
 This usually includes a series of membranelles to the left of the mouth and a paroral membrane to its right, both of which arise from polykinetids, groups of many cilia together with associated structures.
 The food is moved by the cilia through the mouth pore into the gullet, which forms food vacuoles.

+Many species are also mixotrophic, combining phagotrophy and phototrophy through kleptoplasty or symbiosis with photosynthetic microbes.

 The ciliate Halteria has been observed to feed on chloroviruses.

 Feeding techniques vary considerably, however.
 Some ciliates are mouthless and feed by absorption (osmotrophy), while others are predatory and feed on other protozoa and in particular on other ciliates.
 Some ciliates parasitize animals, although only one species, Balantidium coli, is known to cause disease in humans.